xtagon/scoreoid-gem/README.md

 Scoreoid Ruby
 =============

 Scoreoid Ruby is a wrapper for the Scoreoid API.
+It is in the early development stages, with plans to support all Scoreoid API methods.

 Installation
 ------------